learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 ### Structure

-The structure of this lab &mdash; where its files and folders are located &mdash; looks roughly like the following:
+The structure of this lab — where its files and folders are located — looks roughly like the following:

 ``` text
 ├── CONTRIBUTING.md